Re:Search Institution Members

 Universidad Peruana Cayetano Heredia (UPCH) is a leading higher education institution in Lima, Peru.
 For 60...

 The Institute of Science and Technology (INSTech) is a private scientific, cultural, and technical institution...

 Leishmania is a parasite that disfigures or kills two million people every year in the developing world.
 There may be concerns about the efficacy and safety of current antileishmanial agents.
 In order to address this high-priority gap, Dr. Dawn Wetzel, Assistant Professor of Pediatrics and Pharmacology at UTSW, has identified a specific class of inhibitors with biological activity against Leishmania parasites.
 In order to support Dr. Wetzel’s antiparasitic screening efforts, Eisai Co., Ltd., has agreed to share inhibitors from this class of compounds.

-Johnson & Johnson will be sharing a highly annotated phenotypic compound library with Dr. Conor Caffrey at the University of California, San Diego to screen for schistosomiasis drug discovery.
+Johnson & Johnson will be sharing a phenotypic screening library with Dr. Lawal Bilbis at UDUS for screening for antimalarial drug discovery.